 The owner of the pawn shop excitedly took the ring in exchange for five hundred dollars.
 I decided I was going to take a leap of faith and use the money to apply for a passport.
 I decided at that very moment to no longer be a slave to shame and resentment.
 The ring represented a harrowing and challenging time in my life, whereas the passport was a beacon of shining hope and symbolized to me a fresh start.
 What followed shocked me, in a significant way.
 I turned a painful memory, into a new beginning.

 Healing through Travel

 Getting that passport is one of the best things I have ever done for myself.
 It was a significant catalyst in my healing process.
 I genuinely believe it set me free.
 That following year, I used the passport to study abroad in Madrid.
-While studying abroad, I visited nine additional countries solo.
+While studying in Madrid, I visited nine additional countries solo.
 If you had spoken with me a year before that I would have never believed that I had it in me to do something so fearless and bold.